 Weaponizing Anonymity

 In Sharp’s framework, the mask fits multiple roles.
-It protects individual identity (critical in authoritarian regimes), but also creates a shared face for leaderless movements.
-It is both mask and mirror.
+It protects individual identity — critical in authoritarian regimes — but also creates a shared face for leaderless movements.
+It is both a mask and a mirror.

-Sharp’s Method #10 – slogans, caricatures, and symbols—emphasizes that psychological disruption matters as much as physical resistance.
+Sharp’s Method #10 — slogans, caricatures, and symbols — emphasizes that psychological disruption matters as much as physical resistance.
 A sea of Guy Fawkes masks disrupts surveillance and unnerves regimes.
 Who is the leader?
 Who can be punished?
 Where does one end and another begin?
+This is the power of leaderless network structures made visible.

 On the Ground and Online